 The next project, Zone of Transformation: Nature in the High Desert, was completed in 2015 at an artist residency in the Mojave Desert.
 The series shows a liminal environment where identity can be difficult to ascribe, in the transition zone between depiction and abstraction.
 This was the first time I deliberately captured images in camera to change later in the studio.
 The resulting series offers an unexpected view of the environment, abstracted but still about the desert.

 2019 saw more work on individual images and smaller projects.
 Hydrospheric Variations brought together exposures of water and clouds I’d been collecting.
-Also in 2019, I quickly pulled together 13 images for Bruce Connor Made Me Do It after spending time with Connor’s inkblot drawings.
-In 2020, I finished handmade books of Hydrospheric Variations and continued with several ongoing themes.
+Also in 2019, I pulled together 13 images for Bruce Connor Made Me Do It after spending time with Connor’s inkblot drawings.
+In 2020, I finished handmade books of Hydrospheric Variations and continued with ongoing themes.
+In 2021, I am revisiting my original Vacant Nests work for a smaller Memento Mori project, printed on canvas and mounted on boards.